-This tutorial shows you how to install Apache OpenOffice in Ubuntu, Linux Mint and other Ubuntu based Linux distributions such as elementary OS, Linux Lite, Peppermint OS etc.
+This tutorial shows you how to install Apache OpenOffice in Ubuntu, Linux Mint and other Ubuntu-based Linux distributions such as elementary OS, Linux Lite, Peppermint OS etc.

 Frankly speaking, despite being one of the best Open Source alternatives to Microsoft Office, Apache OpenOffice has never been my favorite office product.
 I prefer LibreOffice and so do several other Linux distributions that have LibreOffice as default office suite.

-As an experienced Linux-er, I can run a few commands to install Open Office in Ubuntu but I am pretty sure this installation procedure could be off-putting for the beginners.
+As an experienced Linux-er, I can run a few commands to install Open Office in Ubuntu but I am pretty sure this installation procedure could be off-putting for beginners.
 I wonder why it is not available in Ubuntu repository for easy installation.

 Install OpenOffice In Ubuntu & Linux Mint

 Before you go on installing OpenOffice, I would advise uninstalling the already installed LibreOffice.
 To remove LibreOffice, use the following commands:

 sudo apt-get remove --purge libreoffice* sudo apt-get clean sudo apt-get autoremove

 Once you have removed LibreOffice, let’s see how to install OpenOffice now.
 There are two versions available, 32 bit or 64 bit.
 If you are not sure, here is how to find out if you are using 32 bit or 64 bit Ubuntu.

 Install 32 bit OpenOffice in Ubuntu and Linux Mint

 Once you are in the Downloads, use the command below to download the files.